-Find out what to do before and after a cold spell.
+Find out how to prepare appropriately so you know what to do before and after a cold snap.

 In this video, you will learn how to act in case of injuries caused by a cold wave as well as the preventative safety practices necessary in order to avoid injury